nishant304/instamojo-android-sdk/Readme.md

     showToast("Initiating payment failed.
 Error: " + errorMessage);
 }
 ```

-## The Sample App
-You can find the sample app code which uses the latest SDK code under the directory `sample-app`.
-Read more on it [here](https://github.com/Instamojo/instamojo-android-sdk/blob/readme_update/sample-app/Readme.md).

 ## Using Custom UI
 We know that every application is unique.
 If you choose to create your own UI to collect payment information, Instamojo SDK has the necessary APIs to achieve this.